bzoz/ed-ltd-seller/README.md

 To run the app:
  - Install both Memurai and Node.js
  - Extract the ZIP-file with the app to any folder
- - Run `init.cmd` - it will install dependancied for the app and will download the starsystem data from [EDSM](https://www.edsm.net/).
+ - Run `init.cmd` - it will install dependencies for the app and will download the star system data from [EDSM](https://www.edsm.net/).
 The download is about 2GB, and it will use about 4GB of disk space.
 Alternatively, run `init-nodb.cmd`.
 It will not download any star data, but will only rely on the data from the EDDN messages.
 In practice this means it will take the app some time before it will start displaying distances to the selling carriers.
  - Run `run.cmd` - this will start the app.
-It will take some time before first info about carriers buyin LTD arrives, be paintent.
+It will take some time before first info about carriers buying LTD arrives, be patient.

 ## Running - command line